-3) Income derived from employer’s business in Thailand * Example: Company B, a legal company under the Thai laws, relocates Mr. Aek to work for the company branch in France and pays him a monthly salary.
+3) Income derived from the employer’s business in Thailand * Example: Company B, a legal company under the Thai laws, relocates Mr. Aek to work for the company branch in France and pays him a monthly salary.
 Therefore, Mr. Aek has to pay personal income taxes for the income derived from Company B.

-4) Income derived from assets in Thailand: Tax which is levied from value of an asset located in Thailand, regardless of whether or not an owner is Thai or non-Thai.
-Such incomes are as rent from property, interest from money deposit, dividend from share in the company, capital gain from sale of property et cetera.
+4) Income derived from assets in Thailand: Tax which is levied from the value of an asset located in Thailand, regardless of whether or not an owner is Thai or non-Thai.
+Such incomes are as rent from property, interest from money deposit, dividend from a share in the company, capital gain from the sale of property et cetera.

-In summary, a person, regardless of being Thai or foreigner, who derives income from aforementioned sources, is obligated to pay personal income taxes in Thailand.
+In summary, a person, regardless of being Thai or foreigner, who derives income from the aforementioned sources, is obligated to pay personal income taxes in Thailand.
 No matter where the income is paid in Thailand or outside Thailand, the Thai law obligates a person to pay taxes for incomes derived as above mentioned.

 The Principle of Residency

 In order for a person to bind by this principle, 3 criteria apply;

 1) Income is derived from work carried on overseas or from business done overseas or from an asset located overseas.

 2) Such income derived overseas is brought into Thailand during the tax year

 3) Such a person has resided in Thailand for an aggregate period of up to 180 days.